-As Brexit challenge looms, embattled PM May vows to fight on
+Facing Brexit challenge, Britain's May vows to fight on

 May will make the appeal for national backing at the launch of a report into how the government should protect workers affected by a shift to different employment models, including the 'gig economy' championed by the likes of Uber and Deliveroo.

-The report is a key element of May's plan, announced a year ago, to address dissatisfaction expressed at the EU referendum by millions of working class Britons who felt left behind by capitalism and disenchanted with the political system.
+The report is a key element of May's plan to address dissatisfaction expressed at the referendum by working class Britons who felt left behind by globalisation.

-May was criticised by opponents last month for setting out an unambitious legislative agenda for the next two years, unveiling a programme shorn of flagship social reforms and heavily focused on delivering Brexit.

-In Tuesday's speech, she will seek to refute the idea that her lack of a majority in parliament and the huge workload generated by Brexit will limit the government's reform ambition.

 "At this critical time in our history, we can either be timid or we can be bold," May will say.
 "We will act with an unshakeable sense of purpose to build the better, fairer Britain which we all want to see."